aterrel/aterrel.github.com/source/_posts/2012-10-28-python-packaging.markdown

 though, CMake has turned out to be the tool that has stabilized everything.

 Why can't Python support this jumble of dependencies?
-The reasons are many, but as David Carnepeau has pointed out, Python fundamentally mixes both build and packaging together in a way that makes it impossibly hard.
+The reasons are many, but as [David Cournapeau](https://twitter.com/cournape) has pointed out, Python fundamentally mixes both build and packaging together in a way that makes it impossibly hard.
 I don't know David's history, but he seems pretty critical of the community about not understanding the issue.
 Rather than rehash all the arguments, I'm going to outline my view of the solution, separating build and packaging.

 ## The build process